These Numbers Show Favorable Signs for Petroleo Brasileiro S.A. – Petrobras (PBR)

 Sponsored

-The stock witnessed a 20.25% gain in the last 1 month and extending the period to 3 months gives it a 8.05%, and is 3.17% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.02% over the week and 3.16% over the month.
+The stock witnessed a 23.61% loss in the last 1 month and extending the period to 3 months gives it a 34.04%, and is 13.20% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.19% over the week and 3.01% over the month.

 Petroleo Brasileiro S.A. – Petrobras (PBR) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Petroleo Brasileiro S.A. – Petrobras (PBR) is a “Hold”.
-14 analysts offering their recommendations for the stock have an average rating of 2.70, where 12 rate it as a Hold and 0 think it is a “Overweight”.
-2 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Petroleo Brasileiro S.A. – Petrobras (PBR) is a “Overweight”.
+14 analysts offering their recommendations for the stock have an average rating of 2.60, where 10 rate it as a Hold and 0 think it is a “Overweight”.
+4 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 Petroleo Brasileiro S.A. – Petrobras is expected to release its quarterly report on 08/03/2023.The EPS is expected to grow by 76.60% this year.